-6. Navigate to the Tenable OT Security Provisioning page and click Add Site.
+6. In the Tenable Provisioning portal, navigate to the Tenable OT Security Provisioning page and click Add Site.

 The Add New Tenable OT Security Site window appears.

 - a.
 (Optional) In the Label box, type a name for the site. - b.
 In the IPs box, type the number of IP addresses you want to assign to this site.
 Use the + and buttons to increase or decrease the value.